cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 Jump table compression is particularly useful when using block types in case expressions, as, given large dispersion of block type ids, full jump tables tend to get quite large.

-> [!NOTE]
-> Jump table compression is not performed when range checks for the given case expression are eliminated.

 Notes:

+* Jump table compression is not performed when range checks for the given case expression are eliminated via the `unsafe-case-optimization` option.
-* When a compressed jump table is smaller, but slower than a full jump table, it will only be selected when there isn't enough instruction space for the full jump table.
+* When a compressed jump table is smaller, but slower than a full or less compressed jump table, it will only be selected when there isn't enough instruction space for the larger jump table.
 * Compressing a jump table may, under some circumstances, produce a code which is on average faster than a full jump table, while still being smaller.
 When this is the case, the smaller version will be selected by the optimizer over the faster version, even when there is plenty of instruction space.

 ### Jump table padding

-When the jump table starts at the zero index, the generated code can be both smaller and faster due to these effects:
+When the jump table starts at zero value, the generated code can be both smaller and faster due to these effects:

 * When the Mindustry content conversion is applied, the optimizer knows the logic ids cannot be less than zero.
 A jump instruction handling values smaller than the start of the jump table can therefore be omitted.
 * When the [`symbolic-labels` directive](SYNTAX-5-OTHER.markdown#option-symbolic-labels) is set to `true`, an additional operation handling the non-zero offset can be omitted.

 When symbolic labels are generated, the jump table padding may save up to two instructions, which is a significant speedup.

-The optimizer considers the possibility of padding the jump table to zero, and chooses it if it gives the best performance under the cost limit.
+The optimizer considers the possibility of padding the jump table to start at zero value, and chooses it if it gives the best performance under the cost limit.

 ### Example